fengya90/xuyupeng/notes/network/dark-web.md

 ## How to visit a dark web site(based on Tor)

-The URL of a dark website is usually like something like 'xxxx.onion'.
-In Tor, we call such a website an onion service
+Dark web URLs are often something like "xxxx.onion".
+In Tor, we call such a website an onion service.

 we need to use a special browser: [Tor Browser](https://www.torproject.org/download/)